erikg713/Palace-of-Goods/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License and uses the Pi-sdk license. see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to modify any sections or code snippets according to your specific project requirements.
-Let me know if there's anything else you would like to add or change!